Virtual CDO FAQs

 Note: Please include your confirmed test date and test center location in your request.
 Requests to leave campus for testing needs will be reviewed every Tuesday so plan accordingly.
 Requests to leave campus for tests where there is a virtual/online testing option are not likely to be approved.
 We want to minimize students needing to leave campus as much as possible in order to keep them and our community safe.
 Students are welcome to email Erika Pappas, Director of Case Management, with any questions at firstname.lastname@example.org

 See below for more information about each test and current options.

 ETS is currently offering an online GRE At Home option.
-At home administrations are currently available around the clock, seven days a week through October 31, 2020, with appointments available as early as 24 hours after you register.
-It is unknown at this time whether this option will be extended past 10/31.
+At home administrations are currently available around the clock, seven days a week through the end of December 2020, with appointments available as early as 24 hours after you register.

 LSAC is currently offering an online option for the August and October LSAT administrations.
 The August LSAT-Flex, which will be administered (online and remotely proctored) during the week of Saturday, August 29, to Friday, September 4.
 The October LSAT-Flex will be administered the week starting Saturday, October 3.
 Most test takers will test on Saturday, Sunday, Tuesday, or Thursday, with a small number of tests occurring Wednesday based on specific remote proctoring requirements.
 LSAC has not announced their plans for continued online "Flex" options after this administration.
 At present, a traditional administration remains scheduled for Saturday, November 14.
 There is a local (non-Vassar) Poughkeepsie-area test center available, but their website does not specify the host campus.